Prag8855/aab/content/guides/mietkaution.md

 The maximum *[[Kaution]]* is **3 times your [cold rent](/glossary/Kaltmiete)**.[^2] Most landlords ask for the maximum *Kaution*.

-[Short-term rentals](/guides/find-a-flat-in-berlin#short-term-and-furnished-apartments) often have a smaller *Kaution*.[^13] Some [HousingAnywhere](/out/housinganywhere) and [Spotahome](/out/spotahome) apartments have no *Kaution*.
+[Short-term rentals](/guides/find-a-flat-in-berlin#short-term-and-furnished-apartments) often have a smaller *Kaution*.[^13] Some apartments from [HousingAnywhere](/out/housinganywhere) and [Spotahome](/out/spotahome) have no *Kaution*.

 ## When to pay the Kaution

 You can pay your *Kaution* in 3 parts:[^17]

 - 1/3 before your lease starts
-- 1/3 a month after your lease starts
+- 1/3 one month later
-- 1/3 two months after your lease starts
+- 1/3 two months later

-Your lease starts when you *can* [move in](/guides/moving-in), not when you sign the contract, and not when you actually move in.[^3]
+Your lease starts when you can [move in](/guides/moving-in), not when you sign your lease, and not when you actually move in.[^3]

 > **Example:** Your *Kaution* is 3,000€.
 You can move in on January 1, but you move in on January 9.
-You must pay 1,000€ before January 1, 1,000€ before February 1, and 1,000€ before March 1.
+You must pay 1,000€ before January 1, then 1,000€ before February 1, then 1,000€ before March 1.

 Your landlord can't force you to...